-We also have a Youth Fire Setter Program available for children 5-18 years of age.
-Please call 250-561-7667 for program information if you are concerned with your child's interest level or actions in regard to fire-setting or fire play.
+The Youth Fire Setter Program is also available for children five (5) to eighteen (18) years of age.
+Please call 250-561-7667 for program information for concerns about a child's interest level in or actions regarding fire-setting or fire play.

-Adult presentations include Portable Extinguisher Training, Fire Safety in the Workplace, and Fire Warden Training to name just a few.
+Adult presentations include Portable Extinguisher Training, Fire Safety in the Workplace, and Fire Warden Training.
+Other programs are also available.

-Every fire causing damage must be investigated by Prince George Fire Rescue and the determinations are then required to be reported to the Office of the Fire Commissioner (OFC).
+Every fire causing damage must be investigated by Prince George Fire Rescue and the results must be reported to the Office of the Fire Commissioner (OFC).